Bridal ShowerTrivia Game

 Need a fun bridal shower game?
 Check out my bridal shower trivia game

 I hope you will enjoy this free bridal shower game.
 It's designed for all the wedding history buffs.
 The questions are all centered around wedding tradition trivia.
 For example; " Why is a wedding ring worn on the fourth finger of the left hand?"
 I think your shower guest will truly enjoy playing this game.
-It's filled with interesting wedding tradition trivia, and will give your guest the chance to show off their trivia skills, and all that play will learn some wedding trivia along the way.
+It's filled with interesting wedding tradition trivia and will give your guest the chance to show off their trivia skills, and all that players will learn some wedding trivia along the way.

 The answer's to the game can be found at the bottom of this page.